Barbara Turner (screenwriter): Career

 In 1995, she teamed up with daughter Jennifer Jason Leigh to write and produce the screenplay for Georgia, a film depicting the troubled relationship between two singing sisters played by Leigh and Mare Winningham, who both won praise for their performances.
 The idea reportedly came from Leigh, who was on location shooting the 1991 film Rush, and pitched the idea of two sisters who have varying degrees of skill as singer-songwriters.
 Turner created the script from that idea.
 It was financed by the French film production company Ciby 2000, and Turner's daughter, Morrow, served as a technical consultant.
 Turner spent three years doing research, using the Seattle music scene as a source for the material.

 In 2000, Turner's screenplay adaption of the book Jackson Pollock: An American Saga by Steven Naifeh and Gregory White Smith for the Jackson Pollock biopic Pollock, also written by Susan Emswiller, became a successful film.
 She then collaborated with actress Neve Campbell on a screenplay titled The Company (2003) about the inner workings of the Joffrey Ballet, which was directed by Robert Altman.
 In an interview with Jan Lisa Huttner, Turner states that "the company is the star of this movie" rather than just Campbell.
 It is an ensemble piece.

 In June 2010, it was announced that Turner and Jerry Stahl had written a screenplay for an HBO film about Ernest Hemingway and his relationship with Martha Gellhorn.
 The film Hemingway & Gellhorn aired in 2012.

 At the time of her death, Turner had written the script to the not-yet-released Candice Bergen-produced film titled Knock Wood: Charlie McCarthy Project, a movie based on Bergen's 1983 memoir of the same name.
 The story, produced by James Francis Trezza and Pam Widener (who Turner worked with on Pollack), unfolds from the perspective of Charlie McCarthy, Edgar Bergen's famous and hugely popular wooden puppet.
 Other long-time adaptations that were not produced but had been active in Hollywood were scripts based on Jane Smiley’s book Barn Blind, Michael Frayn's Headlong, and Jill Paton Walsh's Knowledge of Angels.
 Additional screenplays based on original work included Beautiful View, Once Again for Zelda, and Under Heaven.

 Personal life

 Turner was married to actor and frequent collaborator Vic Morrow.
-The actress Jennifer Jason Leigh is their daughter, as well as a 2nd daughter named Carrie Morrow.
+Together they had two daughters, Carrie Morrow and actress Jennifer Jason Leigh.
 Turner and Morrow separated when Leigh was two years old.

-From 1968 to 1985, Turner was married to Iranian-American television director Reza Badiyi, with whom she had a daughter, actress Mina Badie, also known as Mina Badiyi Chassler.
+From 1968 to 1985, Turner and Iranian American television director Reza Badiyi were married, with whom she had a daughter, actress Mina Badie, also known as Mina Badiyi Chassler.
 Barbara Turner died on April 5, 2016, in Los Angeles, aged 79, from undisclosed causes.